Dregu/magic-mouse-gaps/README.md

 # magic-mouse-gaps

-Hyprland plugin to move mouse clicks from just outside a window (i.e. on gaps and borders) to just inside a the window, to click browser tabs without having to aim.
+Hyprland plugin to move mouse events from just outside a tiled window (i.e. on gaps and borders) to just inside the window, to click browser tabs without having to aim inside the window.

-This is copied entirely from the [csgo-vulkan-fix](https://github.com/hyprwm/hyprland-plugins/tree/main/csgo-vulkan-fix), I did nothing really...

 ```
 plugin {